JfcAtCyberArk/conjur-terraform-demo/README.md

 Demonstration of the use of the Conjur plugin for terraform

 ## How it works
-#### 1 - docker-compose file is used to run a terraform server.
+1 - The docker-compose file is used to deploy a terraform server.

-#### 2 - The conjur plugin for terraform is loaded to the terraform server.
+2 - The conjur plugin for terraform is loaded to the terraform server.

-#### 3 - The terraform script (main.tf) is launched and fetchs a secret from Conjur.
-The secret is displayed in the terraform folder for demo purposes (default name : dbpass)
+3 - The terraform script (main.tf) is launched and fetch secrets from Conjur.
+Secrets are displayed in the terraform folder for demo purposes (default name : secrets)

-#### 4 - Clean environment
+4 - Clean environment

 ## Software Prerequisites
 Docker should be installed